Chapter 16 – Hofburg Palace Garden

-It is even harder to envision the view from the garden down to the glacis.
-On the map, it appears plain and broad, regularly sectioned by the alleys of young trees that led to the markets, aristocratic palaces and Imperial garrisons.
+It is even harder to visualise the view from the garden down across the glacis.
+On the map, it appears flat and expansive, rhythmically divided by avenues of young trees leading towards markets, aristocratic palaces and Imperial garrisons.

 Leave a Reply